Uri Singer

 Uri Singer; is a businessman and film producer.
 He is the owner and CEO of Passage Pictures.

-Singer has been carving out a niche in the industry by acquiring and adapting literary classics for the screen.
-His current project, White Noise, based on the Don DeLillo's best-selling novel, is filming in Ohio, with Noah Baumbach directing.
-The film stars Adam Driver, Greta Gerwig, and Don Cheadle.
+Singer has acquired and adapted post-modern literary works for the screen, including Kurt Vonnegut’s Hocus Pocus and The Silence by Don DeLillo.
+He also produced Marjorie Prime, based on a play by Jordan Harrison.
+The film was written by Michael Almereyda and premiered at Sundance in 2017.
+It went on to win the Alfred Sloan Foundation Feature Film Prize.

+Other projects include Experimenter (written and directed by Michael Almereyda) starring Peter Sarsgaard and Winona Ryder, as well as TESLA, starring Ethan Hawke and Kyle MacLachlan, which premiered at Sundance in 2020.
+The film won the Alfred Sloan Foundation Feature Film Prize.

 In 2020, Singer acquired the rights to DeLillo's Underworld.
 In September 2021, it was announced that Theodore Melfi would write and direct the film for Netflix.

-Also in September 2021, Singer obtained the rights to Vladimir Nabokov’s Invitation to a Beheading, adding to a list of other classics he has in development, including Kurt Vonnegut’s Hocus Pocus and The Silence by Don DeLillo.
+Also in September 2021, Singer obtained the rights to Vladimir Nabokov’s Invitation to a Beheading.

-Past projects include Marjorie Prime, starring Jon Hamm, Geena Davis, Tim Robbins and Lois Smith.
-The film, based on a play by the 2015 Pulitzer finalist Jordan Harrison, was written by Michael Almereyda and premiered at Sundance in 2017.
-It went on to win the Alfred Sloan Foundation Feature Film Prize.

-He also produced Experimenter (written and directed by Michael Almereyda) starring Peter Sarsgaard and Winona Ryder, as well as TESLA, starring Ethan Hawke and Kyle MacLachlan, which premiered at Sundance in 2020.
-The film won the Alfred Sloan Foundation Feature Film Prize.

-Future projects include: I am Rose Fatou (written by Ted Melfi) and The King of Oil, based on the international bestseller The King of Oil: The Secret Lives of Marc Rich by Daniel Ammann.
-The script was penned by Joe Shrapnel and Anna Waterhouse and is set at Universal Pictures with John Krasinski’s Sunday Night Productions co-producing and Matt Damon attached to play the lead.
+His most recent project, White Noise, based on Don DeLillo's novel, was released by Netflix in 2022, with Noah Baumbach directing.
 Singer is a member of the Producers Guild of America (PGA).